-Witmer F and Hahn MB (In prep).
+Witmer F and Hahn MB (In review, Journal of Medical Entomology).
 Current and future potential habitat of Ixodes pacificus in Alaska.

-Butke D, Wild M, Monello R, Hahn M, and K Jackson (In review at EcoHealth).
+Butke D, Wild M, Monello R, Hahn M, and K Jackson (In press).
 Managing wildlife disease in the National Parks under the climate crisis: Into unchartered temperatures and policy.
+EcoHealth.

-Hahn MB, Feirer S, Monaghan AJ, Lane RS, Eisen RJ, Padgett KA, and M Kelly (In review at Ticks and Tick-borne Diseases).
+Hahn MB, Feirer S, Monaghan AJ, Lane RS, Eisen RJ, Padgett KA, and M Kelly (2021).
 Modeling future climate suitability for the western blacklegged tick, Ixodes pacificus, in California with an emphasis on land access and ownership.
+Ticks and Tick-borne Diseases.
+12(5): 101789.

 Hahn MB, Van Wyck R, Lessard L, and R Fried (2021).
 Compounding effects of social vulnerability and recurring natural disasters on mental and physical health.
 Disaster Medicine and Public Health Preparedness.
 1-9.